Riley Greene Preview, Player Props: Tigers vs. Guardians

-Riley Greene -- with a slugging percentage of .667 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Gavin Williams on the mound, on August 18 at 4:10 PM ET.
+Riley Greene -- with a slugging percentage of .632 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 19 at 7:10 PM ET.

-In his previous game, he collected two extra-base hits (3-for-4 with a triple, a home run and four RBI) against the Twins.
+In his previous game he had a one-hit performance (1-for-4) against the Guardians.

 Riley Greene Game Info & Props vs. the Guardians